Mr-Dubstep/Project-X/README.md

-# Project X 0.1 — Genesis Prototype
+# Project X 0.1 — Prototype 1

 Project X 0.1 is an early prototype of a lightweight Linux-based environment designed to run inside Alpine Linux on Android.
 This release provides the initial structure, tools, and interface that future versions will build upon.